mendix/azure-kubernetes-cicd-reference-impl/README.md

 }
 ```

-7) Executing this pipeline will deploy your app to the Kubernetes cluster
+7) Executing this pipeline (click "Build now") will deploy your app to the Kubernetes cluster

 ## Part 5 - Accessing your app